benallfree/lab13/cli/README.md

 5. **Compression** - Multiple ZIP compression methods with automatic selection
 6. **Size Analysis** - Visual progress bar and size reporting

+**Note:** Terser property mangling only works with `$` or `_` prefixed "private" variables.
+Use these prefixes for properties you want to be mangled for maximum compression.

 #### `preview` - Local Preview

 Serve the built `dist/` directory with Express.